kartik8411/kartik8411/README.md

-<h2>About Me</h2>
+<h1>About Me</h1>

+<h2><p>Welcome to my GitHub portfolio!
-<p>I am a cybersecurity professional with hands-on experience as an intern at Avanteia, where I developed skills in network security and vulnerability assessment.
-I have worked on projects like a Port Scanner, Keylogger, and Password Generator, enhancing my knowledge of ethical hacking and security tools.
-I am passionate about cybersecurity and actively seek opportunities to apply my skills and  grow in the field.</p>
+I am a cybersecurity professional with hands-on experience as an intern at Avanteia, where I developed skills in network security and vulnerability assessment.
+I’ve worked on projects like a Port Scanner, Keylogger, and Password Generator, which have helped me enhance my knowledge of ethical hacking and security tools.
+As a dedicated professional, I am committed to leveraging my skills and experiences to drive innovation and contribute to impactful projects within the cybersecurity landscape.</p></h2>

-<h2>Skills</h2>
+<h1>Skills</h1>

-<p>Languages: Python, bash, PowerShell, javascript
+<h2><p>Languages: Python, bash, PowerShell, javascript</p></h2>
-Cybersecurity: VAPT, Vulnerability Assessment, Penetration Testing tools:- Burpsuite, Wireshark, Nmap, Metasploit</p>
+<h2>Cybersecurity: VAPT, Vulnerability Assessment, Penetration Testing tools:- Burpsuite, Wireshark, Nmap, Metasploit</p></h2>

-<h2>EDUCATION </h2>
+<h1>EDUCATION </h1>

-Bachelor of Computer Applications (BCA) 2021 - 2024 | Completed SRIDORA CACULO COLLEGE OF COMMERCE & MANAGEMENT STUDIES
+- <h2>Bachelor of Computer Applications (BCA) 2021 - 2024 | Completed SRIDORA CACULO COLLEGE OF COMMERCE & MANAGEMENT STUDIES</h2>

-St. Theresa's Higher Secondary School | ARTs stream 2019-2021 | Completed
+- <h2>St. Theresa's Higher Secondary School | ARTs stream 2019-2021 | Completed</h2>

-<h2>Work Experiences </h2>
+<h1>Work Experiences </h1>

-Cyber Security Intern |  Avanteia | May-2024  - July 2024(3 months)
+<h2>Cyber Security Intern |  Avanteia | May-2024  - July 2024(3 months)</h2>
-I did a three-month internship at Avanteia.
+<h3>I did a three-month internship at Avanteia.
 I learned about various website attacks, such as SQLI, XSS, CSRF, SSRF, Business Logic Vulnerabilities, Brute force, Clickjacking, and Path Traversal.
 I also learned how to gather info about a website.
 I used scanning tools, like OWASP ZAP, OpenVAS, NESSUS, and WPscan.
 I am familiar with Windows, Kali Linux, and Parrot OS.
-I am also familiar with Burp Suite, Metasploit, Nmap, etc.
+I am also familiar with Burp Suite, Metasploit, Nmap, etc.</h3>
-Work Experience

-<h2>Projects</h2>
+<h1>Projects</h1>

 Encryption and Decryption using RSA and Fernet Developed encryption and decryption functionality using RSA (asymmetric encryption) and Fernet (symmetric encryption).